SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-webdav-provider.md

 category: Tutorials
 version: v6.3.2
 tags: [webdav, provider, content repository, sn6, backend]
+description: This article describes how developers can customize the way we serve and manage content through the WebDav interface.
 ---

 # How to create a custom WebDav provider